 Sheltered by Fraser Island, the calm waters in Hervey Bay have become a frequent stop for Humpback whales.

-At the peak of the season, they can be seen in large numbers, resting, playing and teaching their newborn the lessons of survival.
+At the peak of the season, whales can be seen in large numbers, resting, playing, and teaching their newborns the lessons of survival.

-If you’re visiting during the whale watching season (late July to early November) a day spent watching these magnificent mammals is a must!
+If you’re in Hervey Bay during the whale watching season (late July to early November) a day spent watching these magnificent mammals is a must!

-The bay is used as a resting point for female humpback whales and their calves on their migration between the Antartic waters and the warmer ocean of the tropics.
+The bay is used as a resting point for female humpback whales and their calves on their migration between the Antarctic waters and the warmer ocean of the tropics.

 And the majority of tours offer a free trip if your day on the waves reveals no whales.